KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

            $P{variable_name}

-We suppose now to have chosen a dataset and the local modality but to want to use the Python language (:numref:`usedatafrmpandas`).
+We suppose now to have chosen a dataset and the local modality but to want to use the Python language (see next figure).
 In this case the  dataset is saved and read by the script as a dataframe of the pandas libraries: `http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html>`__

 .. _usedatafrmpandas:
 .. figure:: media/image412.png